 Courtney’s passion for the law shines through in every aspect of how she represents and fights for her clients.

-Courtney’s experience as a criminal intelligence analyst gives her a unique approach to litigation, helping her analyze large amounts of complex data efficiently and accurately and apply that data in creative ways.
-She focuses her practice on complex, tort-based litigation and has successfully briefed and argued dispositive motions in multi-million dollar antitrust cases and acted as second chair in a two-week, $20 million jury trial.
-After this trial, the judge noted that Courtney's cross examination of the opposing party was one of the most effective parts of the entire trial.
+Courtney’s experience as a criminal intelligence analyst gives her a unique approach to litigation, helping her analyze large amounts of data efficiently and accurately and apply that data in creative ways.

-Whether it be products liability, business torts, or class action litigation, Courtney works to investigate all aspects of a case thoroughly, immersing herself in the facts and the law to develop themes and find solutions for clients.
 Courtney’s practice focuses on tort-based complex litigation across a broad-array of industries, including power plants, electrical companies, the roofing industry, aviation, natural gas, and life insurance.
+With experience in class action litigation, products liability and business torts, Courtney works to investigate all aspects of a case thoroughly, immersing herself in the facts and the law to develop themes and find solutions for clients.
 Regardless of the subject area, Courtney has demonstrated the ability to present information and themes in creative ways, tailored to her audience – whether that be a judge, a jury, or her client.

-Courtney has extensive e-discovery experience and has acted as a lead associate managing discovery in complex, multi-million dollar disputes and securities investigations, including the use of technology-assisted review tools.
+Courtney has extensive e-discovery experience and has acted as a lead associate managing discovery in complex, multimillion dollar disputes, securities investigations, and class action litigation.
+Her experience includes the use of technology-assisted review to manage her document review team.

 Courtney also serves her power company clients in a variety of other ways, including disputes with solar developers.